Corringham, Lincolnshire

 Corringham is a civil parish in the West Lindsey district of Lincolnshire, England.

+Geography

 It is situated 3 mi east of Gainsborough and 10 mi south of Scunthorpe.
 Corringham comprises the two contiguous villages of Great Corringham and Little Corringham and at the 2011 census had a recorded population of 523.

 The hamlet of Yawthorpe lies due east of the village, and that of Bonsdale to the north.

+Corringham is the source of the River Till.

+Oil field

+An oil field was discovered 1938, with another in late May 1958 at Yawthorpe at 4,400 ft, by BP.
+The discovery caused a blow-out that covered the field in oil.

+BP had drilled from 1975.
+In July 1980, BP were drilling.

+Notable residents

 Gowin Knight, the first principal librarian of the British Museum was born here in 1713.